jonnor/ESC-CNN-microcontroller/report/report.md

 \end{table}

-During preprocessing we also perform Data Augmentation.
+During preprocessing Data Augmentation is also performed.
 Time-stretching and Pitch-shifting following [@SB-CNN], for a total of 12 variations per sample.
 The preprocessed mel-spectrograms are stored on disk as Numpy arrays for use during training.